Puerto Rico Department of Corrections and Rehabilitation: Prisons

-There are no private prisons in Puerto Rico, but the territory has contracted with corrections companies in the past.
+There are no private prisons in Puerto Rico.

 In March 1993 the government made a three-year agreement with city officials in Appleton, Minnesota to fill all 516 beds of their Prairie Correctional Facility with Puerto Rican inmates.
 The prison had been built by the city and was sitting empty.
-Early disputes "underscored the communication problem among inmates and guards".
-With the introduction of additional prisoners from Colorado and resulting inmate unrest, city officials ended the contract.

 In March 2012, Puerto Rico contracted with Corrections Corporation of America to send as many as 480 inmates to CCA's Cimarron Correctional Facility near Cushing, Oklahoma.
 The three-year contract was brought to a premature close in June 2013 after unit-wide fights and "disruptive events", with the inmates sent home.

 Current

 Following is a list of Puerto Rico's 33 state prisons.
 This list does not include federal prisons (such as the Metropolitan Detention Center, Guaynabo) or jails of other jurisdictions.